-The Minister of the Environment, NISHIMURA held 21 bilateral meetings with Australia, Canada, China, Egypt, the European Commission, France, Germany, India, Italy, Lithuania, Marshal Islands, Mongolia, Netherland, New Zealand, Papua New Guinea, Singapore, UK, Ukraine, the United Arab Emirates, the UNFCCC secretariat and the UN Habitat.
-In each of the meetings, the Minister exchanged views on the proposal for the consensus on negotiation agendas such as the cover decision, Mitigation Work Programme, and the effective implementation of climate actions.
+Minister ITO held 21 bilateral meetings with Australia, Brazil, Canada, China, the European Commission, France, Georgia, Germany, India, Italy, Kazakhstan, Norway, Papua New Guinea, Republic of Korea, Republic of Moldova, Singapore, Tunisia, UK, Ukraine, US and the UAE.
+In each meeting, the Minister exchanged views on the proposal for the consensus on negotiation agendas such as the Global Stocktake, and the effective implementation of climate actions.